Agoel21/AirQualityAnalysis/README.md

 This project analyzes various pollutant data using Polynomial regression, Exponential Regression, and Simpson's Method.

-Follow the steps below to set up and run the program.
+Follow the steps below to set up and run the program on the CSCE server.

-## Polynomial Regression Execution Guide
+## Common steps

 ### 1. Download and Extract the Files